philipturner/molecular-renderer/Documentation/HDL.md

 }
 ```

 Start a section where every plane is combined through OR in disjunctive normal form.
+Upon exiting this scope, the added planes remain.

 ```swift
 Concave {